 It is best to avoid single volume commentaries as these invariably gloss over difficult interpretive issues.
 The best single volume commentary is probably The Oxford Biblical Commentary.
 It is also best not to read commentaries just from a single series as commentaries vary greatly in their quality and theological sensitivity.
-For that reason it is useful to have Tremper Longman III, Old Testament Commentary Survey (3d ed.; Downers Grove: IVP, 2003).
+For that reason it is useful to have D. A. Carson, New Testament Commentary Survey (6th edition; Grand Rapids: Baker Academic, 2007).
 Commentaries are divided into two categories: